zitrusfrisch/HTML-StarterKit/readme.md

 #### index.html
 HTML5 based index file with common meta tags, links to CSS- and javascript files and exemplary content.

-#### styles.css
+#### styles.css / styles.min.css
-Stylesheet with individual CSS-Reset, basic styles and placeholders for frequently uses selectors, classes und ids as well as Media Queries for common viewports.
+Compiled stylesheet built from SCSS files.

 #### jquery.js
 [jQuery](http://jquery.com/) – required as base for most of the plugins and polyfills, included via Google’s CDN with a local fallback.

-#### ios.js
-iOS.js contains fixes for iOS related bugs: [iOS Viewport Scaling Bug](https://gist.github.com/901295), [Placeholder Bug in iOS 6](http://mooki83.tistory.com) and a script to hide the URL bar [Doing it right: skipping the iPhone url bar](http://remysharp.com/2010/08/05/doing-it-right-skipping-the-iphone-url-bar/) (which sadly does not work in iOS7 anymore).

-#### Polyfills
-Various plugins to enhance older versions of InternetExplorer and make them behave nicely: [Selctivizr](http://selectivizr.com) and [Selctivizr-Extended](http://github.com/keithclark/JQuery-Extended-Selectors) to add CSS3 psuedoclasses, [Respond.js](http://j.mp/respondjs) for Media Queries and a [Placeholder Plugin](https://github.com/mathiasbynens/jquery-placeholder).

 #### functions.js
 Use functions.js for your personal javascripts and functions.

+#### SCSS
+The scss folder contains all styles, including Normalize CSS-Reset, basic styles and placeholders for frequently used elements as well as Media Queries for common viewports.
+Following a modular approach each section and layout module has its own scss file.
+HTML-StarterKit comes with a set of handsome mixins and functions ready to use.

 ## Version-Log

+#### Version v3.0
++ HTML-StarterKit now comes written in SCSS (Very beta!
+Feel free to comment)
++ Rather than limiting the body to a fixed width, now each section has its own inner-wrapper (.) for more flexibility.
++ Supported IE version: 9+

 #### Version v2.5
 + Added the new main-element to global CSS-Reset